 Anaesthetic for hernia repair

-Hernias can be repaired using a general or a local anaesthetic.
+Inguinal, femoral and umbilical hernias can sometimes be repaired using a general or a local anaesthetic.

 Incisional hernias always require general anaesthetic.

 What is the difference between local and general anaesthetic ?

 With general anaesthetic (GA) you are fast asleep, with local anaesthetic (LA) you are a essentially awake – though a little bit drowsy or sedated, and the area of the hernia is made numb with a local anaesthetic injection (like the one your dentist uses).